-Below, check out all our lazy girl-approved, yet photo-ready hairstyles to inspire you for the occasion—from natural curls and braids to blowouts and bobs.
-We promise they're easy, not at all time-consuming, and you'll probably already own all the products needed to pull them off.
+Below, check out all our lazy girl-approved, yet photo-ready hairstyles to inspire you for the occasion, with pro tips from stylists Sonia Coronado and Giovanni Vaccaro.
+From natural curls and braids to blowouts and bobs, these 'dos are easy, not at all time-consuming, and you probably already own all of the products needed to pull them off.

 Meet the Expert